An estimated 3.7 million Australians or 1 in 6 people have been reported to have had back pain so severe long-term sick leave was required.

 Published data shows that in Australia, back pain is the leading cause of work loss days with 25 per cent of sufferers in the 18-44 age group taking ten or more days off per year, costing Australia around $4.8 billion each year for health care.

 The statistics are so alarming that one-quarter of the population is suffering from some back pain at any given time, and nearly 80 per cent of adult Australians will experience back pain in their life at some point.

-While poor workstation set up is a significant factor in most cases, it is a combination of factors which can lead to pain, and symptoms can be hugely improved through the right exercise, physiotherapy and some simple lifestyle changes.
+While poor workstation set-up is a significant factor in most cases, it is a combination of factors that can lead to pain, and symptoms can be hugely improved through the right exercise, physiotherapy and some simple lifestyle changes.

 If you are experiencing back pain, here are some of the most common questions to ask your Physio at your appointment.

 At your first session, your Physio will take a detailed history of your injury and assess the injured area to get the best diagnosis.
 Once this has been established, your Physio will develop a plan not just to ease the pain but to address the underlying issue of what caused the pain or injury to begin with.
 The plan will also address strategies to decrease the chance of the injury happening again.

 How long will it take to reduce the pain and get rid of it permanently?

 There is no magic answer to this question.
 It will depend on the type of injury, how long you’ve had it and the damage done.
 Your recovery plan will have a lot to do with the consistency of staying on the plan with the right exercises at home.
 Your Physio will give you an estimate of the time of recovery, mostly as your strength and control are regained.

 Depending on the severity of the injury, your Physio probably won’t prescribe bed rest for long periods.
 It’s often much better to do light exercise, and they will work with you and your back for the best cause of action for your problem.
 You’ll be advised what things to modify and what to incorporate into your daily life.

 Do I have to stop going to the gym?